awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-fargate.md

-# Getting started with Amazon ECS using Fargate<a name="getting-started-fargate"></a>
+# Getting started with the Amazon ECS console using AWS Fargate<a name="getting-started-fargate"></a>

 Amazon Elastic Container Service \(Amazon ECS\) is a highly scalable, fast, container management service that makes it easy to run, stop, and manage your containers\.
 You can host your containers on a serverless infrastructure that is managed by Amazon ECS by launching your services or tasks on AWS Fargate\.
-For a broad overview on Amazon ECS, see [What is Amazon Elastic Container Service?](Welcome.md)\.
+For a broad overview on Amazon ECS on Fargate, see [What is Amazon Elastic Container Service?](Welcome.md)\.

 Get started with Amazon ECS on AWS Fargate by using the Fargate launch type for your tasks\.
 In the Regions where Amazon ECS supports AWS Fargate, the Amazon ECS first\-run wizard guides you through the process of getting started with Amazon ECS using the Fargate launch type\.
 The wizard gives you the option of creating a cluster and launching a sample web application\.
 If you already have a Docker image to launch in Amazon ECS, you can create a task definition with that image and use that for your cluster instead\.

 **Important**
-For information about getting started with Amazon ECS using the EC2 launch type, see [Getting started with Amazon ECS using Amazon EC2](getting-started-ecs-ec2.md)\.
+For information about getting started with Amazon ECS using Amazon EC2, see [Getting started with the Amazon ECS console using Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html)\.

 Complete the following steps to get started with Amazon ECS on AWS Fargate\.

 ## Prerequisites<a name="first-run-prereqs"></a>

-Before you begin, be sure that you've completed the steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has either the permissions specified in the `AdministratorAccess` or [Amazon ECS First Run Wizard Permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.
+Before you begin, be sure that you've completed the steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has either the permissions specified in the `AdministratorAccess` or [Amazon ECS first\-run wizard permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.

 The first\-run wizard attempts to automatically create the task execution IAM role, which is required for Fargate tasks\.
 To ensure that the first\-run experience is able to create this IAM role, one of the following must be true:
 + Your user has administrator access\.
 For more information, see [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
 + Your user has the IAM permissions to create a service role\.
 For more information, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.
 + A user with administrator access has manually created the task execution role so that it is available on the account to be used\.
 For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

-## Step 1: Create a Task Definition<a name="first-run-task-def"></a>
+## Step 1: Create a task definition<a name="first-run-task-def"></a>

 A task definition is like a blueprint for your application\.
 Each time you launch a task in Amazon ECS, you specify a task definition\.
 The service then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container\.